IGEL-Community/IGEL-Custom-Partitions/CP_Source/Office/LibreOffice/README.md

 **NOTE**

-For Help to open files in browser, you will need to enable browser (such as Firefox) and allow the browser to read files on the filesystem.
+For Help to open files in browser, you will need to enable browser (such as Firefox), allow the browser to read files on the filesystem, and disable **system.security.apparmor**.